 - Jumping into boxes

-- Tic tacks, which requires the dog to put four feet on a flat obstacle positioned at a 45-degree angle and then make a tight turn
+- Tic tacks, which require the dog to put four feet on a flat obstacle positioned at a 45-degree angle and then make a tight turn

 Parkour is the perfect sport for urban dogs who are already familiar with engaging with their environments.
 Even though I have been casually doing what I called urban agility with my own dogs for years — teaching them to walk the length of benches, weave through bike racks, balance on rocks and logs in the park, etc. — the organization of parkour as a sport has given me a whole new inspiration to work with my dogs.